Cardiogen (20mg)

 Peptide complex AKS-K (peptide-linked amino acids): Glutamic, aspartic, alanine, arginine.
 Inactive ingredients: Microcrystalline cellulose (E460), beetroot sugar, lactose, starch, Tween-80, 60 capsules.

-Cardiogen, along with several similarly structured peptides, may cause positive changes in the expression of signaling factors in the fibroblasts of proteins.
-Signaling factors are responsible for fostering the development and succession of prostate cancer.
-In aging and senescent fibroblasts, these signaling factors are altered.
-This alteration explains why prostate cancer is ever-present in older men but is rarely evident in younger men.
-These studies suggest that Cardiogen may play a vital role in bringing these signaling factors to normal levels, to be identical or even better than what is in young cell cultures.[3]
-These studies show promise for detailed development of methods of peptides’ regulation of aging and age-correction of violations of functioning of the prostate gland.
-Cardiogen may be an essential substance in both the prevention of prostate cancer and managing the succession of prostate cancer development.
+Cardiogen, along with several similarly structured peptides, may potentially induce positive changes in the expression of signaling factors in the fibroblasts of proteins.
+Signaling factors are considered responsible for fostering the development and succession of prostate cancer.
+In aging and senescent fibroblasts, these signaling factors appear to undergo alteration.
+This alteration may lend credence to the observation that prostate cancer is present in older cell cultures but is rarely evident in younger ones.
+These studies suggest that Cardiogen may play a potential role in bringing these signaling factors to normal levels, to be identical or even better than what is in young cell cultures.[3]

-Research suggests that Cardiogen may be an effective reductant of apoptosis in the cardiomyocytes via decreasing the expression of p53, and that it may also have an opposite effect in tumor cells.[4]
-The tumor-modifying effect of Cardiogen, which was experimented on rat models with M-1 sarcoma, reported that apoptosis on tumor cells appeared to be higher than usual and beyond control.[5]
-The study also suggested that this was due to the development of necrotic hemorrhagic and the enhancement of tumor cell apoptosis.
-This proliferative activity may indicate that tumor growth inhibition is not due to the direct effect of a cytostatic medicine on the tumor.
+Research suggests that Cardiogen may be a reductant of apoptosis in the cardiomyocytes via decreasing the expression of p53, but that it may exert an opposite action in tumor cells.[4]
+The tumor-modifying potential of Cardiogen, which was experimented on rat models of M-1 sarcoma, reported that apoptosis on tumor cells appeared to be higher than usual and beyond control.[5]
+The study suggested that this may have been due to the development of necrotic hemorrhagic and the enhancement of tumor cell apoptosis.
+This proliferative activity may indicate that tumor growth inhibition may not be due to the direct effect of a cytostatic compounds on the tumor.
 Morphology has suggested that it may be due to a particular mechanism of action of the peptide.
-This process may be the case for some tumor cells because of their increased and atypical vascular supply.
-Due to this, the use of Cardiogen may be effective in treating some types of cancer.
-If it increases the action of standard cancer treatments, the peptide might be used as a potent additive to the armaments for fighting cancer.
-In Russia, the Cardiogen peptide may soon be considered a potential option in treating sarcoma.
-This result is a consequence of the research extensively carried out by Doctors Levdik and Knyazkin, who worked with Vladimir Khavinson at the St. Petersburg Institute of Bioregulation and Gerontology.
-This research is affiliated with the Russian Academy of Medical Sciences.
+The authors commented that “Morphological signs indicate a specific mechanism of cardiogen action, realized through the vascular network of the tumor.”
+Thus, this apoptotic process may be bestowed upon tumor cells due to the induction of changes in their vascular supply.

 References